collinization/remedium/README.md

 How to run project:

 1. Navigate into "/backend" directory and use command "node index.js"
-2. Navigate to "frontend" directory and use command "npm start"
+2. Navigate to "frontend" directory and use command "npm start" (req "npm i react-scripts" to run the frontend)